aleshreffler/clock/README.md

 Step 2.
 Right click and open with browser to view clock.

+Step 3.
+Be amazed and overwhelmed by its greatness.

 To customize the clock, open with text editor or IDE.